whcampbell/Stories/README.md

 walking with for that moment.
 He wakes up in the forest to the sight of a strange old man. _Sir Lysander Stanley Conrad_, a big-game hunter who found himself in Barovia long ago, was happy to greet a new arrival.

+"Nice to meet you good sir!"
+Lysander had barely pulled Slim to the ground before beginning to vehemently shake his hand.
+"My name is Sir
+Lysander Stanley Conrad!"
+Slim, somewhat confused at the situation in which he found himself, replied "I'm Slim, Slim Darkness.
+Do you mind telling me where I am?"
+Lysander was still shaking Slim's hand vigorously when he answered "You're in Barovia good sir, a foggy land of mystery and evil."

+"Excellent."
+Slim was not a believer in evil and didn't buy into mystery, but he paused for a moment to reckon uopn his next move.
+He then realized that Lysander was still shaking his hand fervently and extracted it from his grasp.
+"Is there any way back to the mainland?"
+Slim asked.

+"Well, that's somewhat complicated.
+Walk with me back to my home and I'll fill you in on some of the details."
+Slim nodded, and they moved along.
+After striding through the damp pine forest for a few silent moments, Slim glimpsed an odd sight through the trees.
+There, in a clear circle about twenty feet across, lay a large boulder, and sticking out from it was a gleaming sword.
+Lysander was somewhat taken aback, because in his many forays into these woods he had never seen this sword and stone.
+Slim looked to Lysander for information, but upon seeing that he was just as confused, he walked forth and climbed onto the stone.
+Slim was armed well enough, but he was always open to collect goods for trade.
+There was also a strange feeling he had, as if the sword had called to him.

+Lysander watched as Slim placed his feet firmly under him and focused his energy.
+Slim rubbed his hands together and slowly laid them upon the leather-bound hilt of the sword.
+Lysander saw his muscles beginning to tense, saw the sword begin to give.
+All at once, with a great effort, Slim snapped the hilt right off.

+"Damn!"
+Slim exclaimed.
+"That was rather anticlimactic my boy.
+May we go on?
+My game is starting to smell," Lysander urged.
+Slim looked down at the sword, knowing that there was no way to get it out.
+Not that it was worth anything in two pieces anyways.
+He could not shake that strange feeling, though, so he placed the hilt into his bag before dismounting the rock and walking along with Lysander.

+An intereting sight awaited them when they reached Lysander's town.
+They had just gotten past the outlying cottages when they saw a half-naked man locked in the town stockades.

 ...

 Chadman looked deep into its eyes as the creature took its last breaths.
 There was a moment of silence as a breeze fluttered through the leaves